Dr John Baird

 Senior Teaching Fellow

 I was late coming to science having spent some years in the RAF Regiment and having been a steel erector and a store manager.
 I graduated with First Class Honours in Zoology from the Queen's University in Belfast, following which I did my PhD in predatory flatworms.
 After this I moved to Aberdeen to work on transmission-blocking vaccines.
-I've been working as a Teaching Fellow since 2005 and as well as spending much of my time teaching undergraduate students, I still maintain my interest in mosquitoes and insects in general.
-I've been a member of the Royal Entomological Society for several years and I maintain a stock of Aedes aegypti mosquitoes on which I experiment.
+I've been working as a Teaching Fellow since 2005 and as well as spending much of my time teaching undergraduate students, I still maintain my interest in insect research.
 Along with a colleague I have recently developed a new elite degree programme for undergraduates in the School of Biological Sciences, the MSci in Biological Sciences.

-Outside of work, the time for which there seems to be less and less, I go to concerts (the orchestra and the likes of St Vincent and Goldfrapp), play football, paddle my kayak and generally keep fit.
+Outside of work, I play football, paddle my kayak and generally keep fit.
 I'm partial to a beer in The Machar Bar on a Friday evening too.

 I have two PhD students working at the James Hutton Institute, carrying out entomological research.